 There are many different sources for these control units.
 Borg Warner, Echlin, Wells, and others all sell them in their own boxes and with their own part numbers.
-Actually, there are very few manufacturers of the actual units: Dana Engine Controls in Connecticut manufactures the units for all three of the brands just mentioned, so it doesn't make much difference who you buy from: They're made by the same manufacturer.
+Actually, there are very few manufacturers of the actual units: Dana Engine Controls in Connecticut was the manufacturer of the units for all three of the brands just mentioned, but Standard Motor Products (SMP) bought Dana a few years ago, making them the manufacturer of the units.
+So it doesn't make much difference who you buy from: They're made by the same manufacturer.
 The part numbers I have listed here are the NAPA/Echlin part numbers, simply because they are available in any part of the country.
+For Wells part numbers (Autozone), drop the "VC" prefix and use a "DV" prefix.

-Every vacuum advance control unit built by Dana, and sold under virtually any brand name (including GM), has a stamped ID number right on top of the mounting plate extension.
+Every vacuum advance control unit built by Dana, and sold under virtually any brand name, has a stamped ID number right on top of the mounting plate extension.
 This ID, cross referenced below, will give you all specifications for the unit.
 So now, when you're shopping in a junkyard, you'll be able to quickly identify the "good" vs. the "bad" control units.
+Original GM units do not have the same identifier.
+However, the original units can be identified in that the last two digits in the stamped number indicate the number of crankshaft degrees that the vacuum advance control unit will pull in at its maximum (i.e. number 724 16 is a vacuum advance unit that will pull 16 degrees of vacuum advance maximum).